joel23978/data_viewer/README.md

 # data viewer

-{data_viewer} is a Shiny App which enable you to view offical data from multiple sources, it also provides detiled breakdowns of Australian CPI data.
+{data_viewer} is a Shiny App which enable you to view offical data from multiple sources, it also provides detailed breakdowns of Australian CPI data.

 This project is a work in progress.

+The app currently allows you to pull data from FRED, dbnomics, the RBA (using read_rba) and bloomberg (assuming you have access to a terminal).

 <!-- ## Installation -->
 <!-- You can install the development version of readAOFM from [GitHub](https://github.com/) with: -->